OpenM-Project/mcdoc.github.io/docs/story.md

 ::: timeline 2024-05-01
 - **M Centers arrival**
-  - Since MCenter's discontinuation, tinedpakgamer has become silent ever since, except in Twitter.
+  - Since M Centers' discontinuation, tinedpakgamer has become silent ever since, except in Twitter.
 But, as of 1st May 2024, he joined M Community and announced that he was working on M Centers 8.0, so, M Centers prevail!
 :::

 ::: timeline 2024-05-08